Signs Your Husband Is Cheating on His Phone (17 Red Flags)

 - 3-5 signs, appearing together: A meaningful pattern.
 Start taking notes and consider having a conversation.

-- 6+ signs, especially with emotional withdrawal: A strong pattern that warrants action — whether that's a direct conversation, professional counseling, or an independent investigation like a dating profile search.
+- 6+ signs, especially with emotional withdrawal: A strong pattern that warrants action — whether that is a direct conversation, professional counseling, or an independent investigation like a dating profile search.

 The timing matters as much as the count.
 If all the changes happened within a short window — a few weeks, a month — that cluster suggests a triggering event.
 Something started.
 And the phone behavior shifted to accommodate it.